piroor/tweet.sh/README.md

 ## How to watch various mentions?

-If you hope to observe mentions and other events around you or any keyword, `watch-mentions` command will help you.
+If you hope to observe mentions and other events around you or any keyword, `watch-mentions` (`watch`) command will help you.

 ~~~
 $ ./tweet.sh watch-mentions -k "keyword1,keyword2,..." \